SahasilAK/GraveYard/README.md

 ## What Is This?

-AI Scrum Team is a LangGraph orchestration that turns a natural-language brief into a complete, working codebase.
+GraveYard is a LangGraph orchestration that turns a natural-language brief into a complete, working codebase.
 Six specialized agents collaborate through a structured workflow:

 | Agent | Role | Key Capability |
 |-------|------|----------------|